vajramsrujan/Darkfield_SegNet/README.md

 # Darkfield_SegNet

-## Notice:
-A complete breakdown of the entire project can be found in the **semantic segmentation jupyter notebook** titled *Semantic_SegNet.ipynb.

 ## Summary
+A complete breakdown of the entire project can be found in the **semantic segmentation jupyter notebook** titled *Semantic_SegNet.ipynb.*
 This is a semantic segmentation project I built in PyTorch to segment red blood cells from bacteria in darkfield microscopy images.

 ## Description: